TileDB-Inc/TileDB-Cloud-R/md-docs/ArrayApi.md

-var.end <- 56 # integer | End time of window of fetch logs, unix epoch in seconds (default: current utc timestamp) var.event.types <- 'event.types_example' # character | Event values can be one or more of the following read, write, create, delete, register, deregister, comma separated var.task.id <- 'task.id_example' # character | Array task id To filter activity to
+var.end <- 56 # integer | End time of window of fetch logs, unix epoch in seconds (default: current utc timestamp) var.event.types <- 'event.types_example' # character | Event values can be one or more of the following read, write, create, delete, register, deregister, comma separated var.task.id <- 'task.id_example' # character | Array task id To filter activity to var.has.task.id <- 'has.task.id_example' # character | Excludes activity log results that does not contain an array task uuid

 api.instance <- ArrayApi$new()
 # Configure API key authorization: ApiKeyAuth